-Contact the Office of University Outreach and Engagement, www.outreach.msu.edu/gradcert or call 1-517-353-8977.
+Contact the Office of University Outreach and Engagement, gradcert.engage.msu.edu or call 1-517-353-8977.

 Academic Standards

 A 3.00 cumulative grade-point average for all courses counting toward the Graduate Certificate is the minimum university standard; however, colleges, departments, or schools may establish a higher minimum standard.